microsoft/KqlTools/Doc/RealTimeOutput.md

 ## <a id="ConsoleOutput"></a>Console Output

 With the console output option, the results are printed on screen (standard output).
-The results will roll-off depending on how your setup the console window buffer.
+The results will roll-off depending on how you've set up the console window buffer.

 **Example Usage**